iomete/iom-docs/glossary/data-warehouse.md

 ---
 title: Data Warehouse
-description: Explore the concept of a data warehouse, a centralized repository storing historical and current data for business-friendly insights, reporting, and analysis.
-Learn its applications, benefits, and challenges.
-Discover the differences between a data warehouse and a data lake and understand the advantages of the IOMETE Data Lakehouse, combining the strengths of both.
+description: A data warehouse is a centralized repository that stores current and historical data from multiple sources in a business-friendly manner for easier insights and reporting.
+Data warehouses are typically used for business intelligence (BI), reporting, and data analysis, making them essential for businesses looking to optimize their decision-making processes.
 ---

 # Data Warehouse